YashdalfTheGray/magmsg-server/README.md

 | `content`   | String        | the actual message                                            |
 | `createdBy` | String        | the person who created it                                     |

+### `GET /api/messages?fields`

+Gets a list of all the messages, optionally with only the specified fields.
+The fields can be passed in as CSV and valid fields are listed above.
+Returns JSON.

+Examples

+- `GET /api/messages` - get all messages with all the fields in them as a JSON array
+- `GET /api/messages?fields=content,messageId` - get all messages just with the `content` and `messageId` fields as a JSON array.

 ## Environment variable configuration

 This application requires certain environment variables to be present before it will start.